 - Pinch of sea salt

-- 2 Tbsp unsweetened sunflower seed butter (or almond butter)
+- 2 Tbsp unsweetened sunflower seed butter or unsweetened almond butter

 - 3 Tbsp water

-- 4 – 5 Tbsp full-fat coconut milk
+- 4-5 Tbsp full-fat coconut milk (I used this brand)

 - Dash of sea salt

-- Mix coconut oil, honey, pumpkin and spices together in a small saucepan on the stove.
+- Mix coconut oil, honey, pumpkin and spices together in a small saucepan on the stove over low heat.

-- After several minutes, once the ingredients are mixed together well, remove from heat and mix in sunflower seed butter and vanilla.
+- After several minutes, once the ingredients are mixed together well, remove from heat and mix in the sunflower seed or almond butter and vanilla.
 Stir until everything is combined.